brnacl/Ruby-Automotive/docs/user_stories.md

   * Once all data is entered, displays the information from database for Project object and associated Parts objects
 </pre>

-<h3>Use Case #4</h3>
+<h4>As a vehicle owner that has entered information about their car into the application I want to get the current value of my vehicle based on its mileage</h4>
 <pre>
-  As a vehicle owner that has entered information about their car into the application I want to get the current value of my vehicle based on its mileage

   Usage: ./autotracker car_value

   Acceptance Criteria: